gencrud/gencrud-engine/README.md

-# Gen[crud] - free software for creating web projects
+# Gencrud - free software for creating web projects

 Gencrud is the platform for creating simple sites, corporate sites, internet-shop, or blogs.
 The platform is easy to expand and customize, which will create a project of any complexity.